Mamphela Ramphele: Education

 Ramphele attended the G. H. Frantz Secondary School but in January 1962 she left for Bethesda Normal School, a boarding school which was part of the Bethesda teachers training college.
 In 1964, she moved to Setotolwane High School for her matriculation where she was one of only two girls in her class.
 On completion of her schooling in 1966, in 1967, Ramphele enrolled for pre-medical courses at the University of the North.
-In 1968, she was accepted into the University of Natal Medical School, then the only institution that allowed black students to enroll without prior permission from the government.
+In 1968, she was accepted into the University of Natal Medical School, then the only institution that allowed black students to enrol without prior permission from the government.
 Her meagre financial resources meant that she was forced to borrow money to travel to the Natal Medical School (now the Nelson Rolihlahla Mandela Medical School).
 Ramphele won the 1968 South African Jewish Women’s Association Scholarship and the Sir Ernest Oppenheimer Bursary worth about R150 annually for the rest of her years at Medical School.

 Ramphele received her Bachelor of Medicine, Bachelor of Surgery (MBChB) from the University of Natal, a BComm in Administration from the University of South Africa as well as diplomas in tropical health & hygiene and Public Health from the University of the Witwatersrand.
 In 1991 she received her PhD in Social Anthropology from the University of Cape Town.
 Ramphele has also authored and edited a number of books.